awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 ![\[An illustration of a basic Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-sample-web-architecture-diagram.png)

 Amazon EC2 Auto Scaling manages the launch and termination of these EC2 instances on your behalf\.
 You define a set of criteria \(such as an Amazon CloudWatch alarm\) that determines when the Auto Scaling group launches or terminates EC2 instances\.
-Adding Auto Scaling groups to your network architecture can help you make your application more highly available and fault tolerant\.
+Adding Auto Scaling groups to your network architecture helps make your application more highly available and fault tolerant\.

 ![\[An illustration of a basic Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-sample-web-architecture-diagram-with-asgs.png)